School Board Policy 503 -

 I. Purpose

-A. The School Board believes that regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students and establishes regular habits of dependability important to the future of the student.
+A. The School Board believes that regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communication between teachers and students and establishes regular habits of dependability important to the future of the student.
 The purpose of this policy is to encourage regular school attendance.
 It is intended to be positive and not punitive.

 B. This policy also recognizes that class attendance is a joint responsibility to be shared by the student, parent or guardian, teacher, and administrators.
 This policy will assist students in attending class.